UCDavisLibrary/main-wp-website-deployment/readme.md

    1. `git clone`
 2. Checkout the branch you want to work on, e.g.:
    1. `git checkout dev`
 3. In the same parent folder in which you performed step 1, clone all git repositories for this deployment.
-They are defined in config.sh in the Repositories section.
+They are defined in config.sh as `ALL_GIT_REPOSITORIES`.
 IMPORATANT: Make sure you checkout to the branches you wish to work on for each repository.
 4. Setup the `./repositories` folder by running `./cmds/init-local-dev.sh`.
 5. Grab service account so the `init` container can access website snapshot bucket
    1. Install `gcloud` cli and `gsutils` if you don't already have it (https://cloud.google.com/storage/docs/gsutil_install)